reactjs/react.dev/src/content/learn/reusing-logic-with-custom-hooks.md

 <Recap>

-- Custom Hooks let you share logic between components.
+- Custom Hooks let you share logic between Components.
 - Custom Hooks must be named starting with `use` followed by a capital letter.
 - Custom Hooks only share stateful logic, not state itself.
 - You can pass reactive values from one Hook to another, and they stay up-to-date.
 - All Hooks re-run every time your Component re-renders.
-- The code of your custom Hooks should be pure, like your component's code.
+- The code of your custom Hooks should be pure, like your Component's code.
 - Wrap event handlers received by custom Hooks into Effect Events.
 - Don't create custom Hooks like `useMount`.
 Keep their purpose specific.
 - It's up to you how and where to choose the boundaries of your code.